Lucky-Kashyap/Namaste-React/readme.md

 - we need to identify each item (Keys should be unique)
 - It optimizes the performance of an application

 Project ShowCase : Food App

 ![ezgif com-video-to-gif-converter](https://github.com/Lucky-Kashyap/Namaste-React/assets/88204554/d979a0d8-96a1-4c0f-9d59-f1adae94ff40)

+# Let's Get Hooked 05:

+- Exploring React Hooks and understanding their importance

+- File Structure

+- Import/export

+- React Hooks (useState)